 The Gardens of the Big Bend

-Serve as a living laboratory to evaluate new plants for gardeners, nursery growers and landscapers
+To serve as a living laboratory to evaluate new plants for gardeners, nursery growers and landscapers.

-Provide a beautiful and educational environment for students, visitors, and local/regional citizens
+To provide a beautiful and educational environment for students, visitors, and local/regional citizens.

 The Gardening Friends of the Big Bend, Inc.